Jack12346785/cosmic-archive-api/README.md

 1) Upload this project to your GitHub account.
 2) Make a new Render app using the Blueprint feature from that repository.
 3) Execute npm install and npm start.
-4) Visit the browser docs page at https://<your-service>.onrender.com/docs.
+4) Visit the browser docs page at [api docs](https://cosmic-archive-api.onrender.com/docs)

 Additional info about this project
 - Authentication is not necessary.